Car Fluid Service

 Common causes

-- Interval overdue — oil, coolant, brake, or transmission past manufacturer spec
+- Service interval overdue — oil, coolant, brake, or transmission past manufacturer spec

 - External leak lowering level — oil, coolant, or power steering

-- Contaminated fluid from neglected service or water intrusion
+- Contaminated fluid from neglected service or water getting in

 - Wrong fluid type added previously — especially transmission and coolant